niklasramo/palikka/README.md

 ###.Deferred.prototype.always()

-Add a callback that will be called when the Deferred instance is either resolved or rejected.
+Add a callback that will be called when the deferred is either resolved or rejected.

 **Syntax**